stevenharradine/playbook-x10-cm19a-pi/README.md

 # ansible-cm19a-pi
-Playbook to set up the x10 cm19a on a raspberry pi.
-A service layer will allow for remote triggering of the cm19a module.
+Playbook to set up the x10 cm19a on a raspberry pi based on Michael LeMay Tutorial (http://m.lemays.org/projects/x10-cm19a-linux-driver)

+A service layer will allow for remote triggering of the cm19a module (https://github.com/stevenharradine/service-cm19a).

 ## Requirements
 For this module/project you will need: